Magic Brush

-The Magic Brush is a Chinese animated stop-motion film produced by the Shanghai Animation Film Studio.
+The Magic Brush is a Chinese animated stop-motion film, based on a Chinese folktale, produced by the Shanghai Animation Film Studio.
 There were two versions of the film.
 In 1954 the first film was called "Ma Liang and his Magic Brush" (Chinese: 神筆馬良).
 In 1955 the second film was called "Magic Brush" (Chinese: 神筆).
 They are also interchangeably referred to as the "Magic Pen" or "Magical Pen".